Posted on

 Potential Side Effects and Precautions of Coenzyme Q10

 While CoQ10 is generally considered safe, there are some potential side effects and precautions to be aware of.
 Some people may experience mild side effects such as stomach upset, loss of appetite, nausea, or diarrhea.
 However, these side effects are usually temporary and disappear as the body adjusts to the supplement.
-One of the things our practitioners will stress on consultations, is the need to start low and slow on supplements.
+One of the things our practitioners will stress in a consultation is the need to start low and slow on supplements.

 It’s also important to note that CoQ10 may interact with certain medications, including blood thinners and certain types of cholesterol-lowering drugs.
 If you’re taking any prescription medication, it’s advisable to consult your healthcare provider before starting CoQ10 supplementation, or anything else!